EtienneWarneck/contactkeeperudemy/README.md

 Tools: React Hooks (useState, useEffect, useContext, useReducer, useRef), MongoDB & Mongoose, Express, JWT (JSON Web Token) for authentication, Node and Heroku for the deployment.

-If you wish to test the app, visit the Heroku link: https://radiant-citadel-62356.herokuapp.com/login#!
+If you wish to test the app, visit the Heroku link : https://radiant-citadel-62356.herokuapp.com/register

 Registration page: